JerrodBolton/event-driven-programming/readme.md

 * Take one or more screen prints of your application running.
 ### NOTE:

-* You MUST use innerhtml for user validation and palindrome messages(no alerts).
+* You MUST use inner html for user validation and palindrome messages(no alerts).

 * You MUST use form with submit for all user input